-- It’s reassuring to first run your tests when you haven’t touched your codes for a while to check if things still work.
+- It’s reassuring to first run your tests when you haven’t touched your codes

 I didn’t find the existing examples of how to use it easy to follow, so I’m putting here an explanation of how to test one individual function.